JimmyLongbrow/iConfirm-Backend/README.md

 Frontend Location : https://github.com/jamsec12ty/iconfirm-frontend

 Introduction
-iConfirm is a MERN with Mongoose/GraphQL/Apollo Full-Stack Rostering App that allows venues managers to Roster their staff accordingly.
+iConfirm is a MERN with Mongoose/GraphQL/Apollo Full-Stack Rostering App that allows Business Managers to Roster their staff accordingly.
 Once the roster is completed the Venue Manager can push sms notification to the Employee via Twilio and request the shift to be confirmed or declined.
 Depending on the reply of the Employee , the shift will appear Green(confirmed), Red (declined) or Neutral ( to be confirmed ).

 iConfirm: Rostering App